datagrok-ai/public/help/datagrok/navigation/views/table-view.md

 * **On Click** determines the action on click.

-To customize these settings, click the **Gear (<img src={GearIcon} width="20"/>) icon** on top of the viewer.
-You can then adjust the settings in the **Context Panel** under **Data**.
+To customize these settings, click the **Gear (<img src={GearIcon} width="20"/>) icon** at the viewer's top.
+You can now adjust the settings in the **Context Panel** under **Data**.

 ![viewers-as-filters](img/viewers-as-filters.gif)